 What is Being Sold?

 Who can help you determine the best course?
 An attorney, often in combination with your business broker.
-They can tell you what a lease says and means to both parties, how contracts will be handled, and can ensure that all liabilities have been disclosed.
+They can tell you what a lease says and means to both parties, how contracts will be handled, and ensure that all liabilities have been disclosed.

 Confidentiality

-All in Agreement
+Agreement

 These are just a few of the forms and agreements you will work with during the purchase process.